ntrezowan/the-plain/_posts/2010-06-25-installing-otrs-on-centos.md

 If you are using PostgreSQL as backend database, the following steps will configure high availability for OTRS;

 1. Assign hostname `otrs01` as primary node with IP address `192.168.1.1` to `eth0`.
 Assign hostname `otrs02` as secondary node with IP address `192.168.1.2` to `eth0`.
-`example.com` will be used for Apache web server to integrate with HA.
+`example.com` will be used for Apache web server to integrate with HA.<br>
 Download and install the `heartbeat` package;
 ```
 # yum install heartbeat*